Biden admin eases Trump-era solar tariffs but doesn't end them | Headlines

 - United States

-The four-year extension of the tariff exempts so-called bifacial panels, which can generate electricity on both sides and are favored by large scale developers, according to a senior administration official.
+The four-year extension of the tariff exempts so-called bifacial panels, which can generate electricity on both sides and are favored by large scale developers, according to a White House announcement.
 That technology was nascent when the tariffs were first imposed by Trump but it is now used in most large U.S. solar facilities.
-The extension also doubles the import quota on solar cells - the main components of panels - to 5 gigawatts, and opens a pathway for duty-free supply from neighboring Canada and Mexico.
+The extension also doubles the import allowance on solar cells - the main components of panels - to 5 gigawatts (GW) before tariffs kick in, far more than the 2.7 GW the United States is estimated to have imported last year, according to energy research firm Rystad.

+The administration also opened a pathway for duty-free supply from neighboring Canada and Mexico, which currently supply less than 1% of imports.
+Domestic solar manufacturers condemned the decisions to exclude bifacial panels and to raise the cell quota, while industry trade groups representing installers and developers said they were pleased with those terms.

 Most panels installed in the United States are made in Asia, and solar companies rely on those cheap imports to compete with energy produced from fossil fuels.
 The U.S. International Trade Commission said in November after a three-month review that the tariffs were still necessary to prevent harm to the U.S. solar manufacturing industry.
 But the president makes a final decision on whether to provide relief to producers.